USCbiostats/BinaryDosage/README.md

 information file is also included for each set, *set1a.info* and *set1b.info*.

-Example datasets *set3a.imp* and *set3b.imp* are representaive of files return by the Impute imputation software.
+Example datasets *set3a.imp* and *set3b.imp* are representative of files return by the Impute imputation software.
 For GEN files the subject IDs are contained in separated files.
 For this example these are *set3a.sample* and *set3b.sample*.

 The VCF and GEN files contain the same data.
-These files are in the extdata directory of the BinaryDosage package.These sets contain the
+These files are in the extdata directory of the BinaryDosage package.
+These sets contain the
 following:

 | Set   | Number of subjects | Number of SNPS |